-Because of the ability of anthrax spores to survive for long periods, it is possible for them to be present in building material if contaminated animal hair was used, and potentially they could be released into the atmosphere in dust from renovation work.
+It was the practice years ago to use animal hair to strengthen plaster during construction of a building and because of the ability of anthrax spores to survive for long periods of time, it is possible for them to be present in building material if contaminated animal hair was used, and potentially they could be released into the atmosphere in dust from renovation work.

 Anthrax is a serious infectious disease and poses serious risk to humans if they come in contact with infected animals or contaminated products.
 The bacterium Bacillus anthracis is the causative agent of the disease anthrax and produces spores – cells with tough outer coats that allow survival for many years in the environment.